Deepidoo/chromeos-demo/README.md

 ## How to reproduce

-Simply run this app on a ChromeOS device using Kiosk mode.
-After a random amount of reboot (sometimes the very first one, more likely between 5 and 20 reboots), the app will
+Simply install + run this app on a ChromeOS device using Kiosk mode.
+After a random amount of reboot (sometimes the very first one, more likely between 5 and 20 reboots), you'll reproduce the bug.